 Do viewers need access to the GitHub repo?

 Nope!
 You only need access to the GitHub repo if you want to push changes to the app.

 What will unauthorized/logged out viewers see when they view my app?

 A 404 error is displayed to unauthorized viewers to avoid providing any unnecessary information about your app to unintended viewers.
 Users who satisfy any of the following conditions will see a 404 error when attempting to view your app after you have configured viewer auth:

-- User is not logged in with Google SSO.
+- User is not logged in with their primary identity.

-- User is not included in the list of viewers provided in the app settings.
+- User is not included in the list of allowed viewers provided in the app settings.

 - User lacks read access to your app's GitHub repo.

 - User has read access to your app's GitHub repo but is not enrolled in Streamlit Community Cloud.

 I've added someone to the viewer list but they still see a 404 error when attempting to view the app

 If a user is still seeing a 404 error after their email address has been added to the viewer list, we recommend that you:

 - Check that the user did not log into a different Google account via Single Sign-On (if you have added their work email address to the viewer list, ask the user to check that they are not logged into their personal Google account, and vice versa).